This section provides the information needed to get started using the OpenSL ES APIs.

 - Resources: By placing your audio files into the

 res/raw/folder, they can be accessed easily by the associated APIs for

 Resources.
 However, there is no direct native access to resources, so you must write Java programming language code to copy them out before use.

 - Assets: By placing your audio files into the

 assets/folder, they are directly accessible by the Android native asset manager APIs.
 See the header files

 - Network: You can use the URI data locator to play audio content directly from the network.
-However, be sure to read the Security and permissions section below.
+However, be sure to read Security and permissions.

 - Local file system: The URI data locator supports the